urbanjost/M_intrinsics/md7/USE.md

    use-defined-operators in the only-list.

-   There is no prohibition against a use-name or use-defined-operator appearing multiple times in one USE state- ment or in multiple USE statements involving the same module.
+   There is no prohibition against a use-name or use-defined-operator appearing multiple times in one USE statement or in multiple USE statements involving the same module.
 As a result, it is possible for one use-associated entity to be accessible by more than one local identifier.

-   An entity in a scoping unit that is accessed by use association through more than one use path, has the ASYN- CHRONOUS or VOLATILE attribute in any of those use paths, and is not given that attribute in that scoping unit, shall have that attribute in all use paths.
+   An entity in a scoping unit that is accessed by use association through more than one use path, has the ASYNCHRONOUS or VOLATILE attribute in any of those use paths, and is not given that attribute in that scoping unit, shall have that attribute in all use paths.